Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 171.  ### Question171
-Which one is true about Black-box testing?
-Pick all that apply
+Which one is true about Black-box testing? (pick all that apply)

 - [ ] Tester can see inside the component or system under test
 - [x] Tests that are done can be either functional or non-functional